DSharpPlus/DSharpPlus/docs/articles/advanced_topics/generic_host.md

 You will need the [`Serilog.Extensions.Hosting`](https://www.nuget.org/packages/Serilog.Extensions.Hosting) package (along with [`Serilog`](https://www.nuget.org/packages/Serilog) itself with whichever sinks you prefer), which are available from NuGet.

 ### In your Service
-Then, you will need to add Serilog to your DiscordBot initializer block to ensure that your bot logs messages using Serilog.
+Then, you will need to add Serilog to your DiscordClientConfiguration initializer block to ensure that your bot logs messages using Serilog.
 To do this, you will need to create a new `LoggerFactory` object and add the Serilog logger provider to it.
 You can also specify a minimum log level and silence certain DSharpPlus events, such as the "unknown event" log.
 ```cs
 this._discordClient = new(new()
 {